FAQs for Summer 2021 Day Camp

 Y Day Camp hours are 7:30 am - 5:30 pm, Monday to Friday.
 The camp day runs from 9:00 am - 4:00 pm with extended camp offering supervised activities and structured programs before camp hours starting at 7:30am and after camp hours until 5:30pm.
 This is included for free in your camp fee.

 We do have limited capacity and locations, so we ask that you register promptly to secure a spot if you need care and services.
-Our team is working hard to secure additional locations to serve more families.
 If your chosen camp location is full, we encourage you to join the wait list and look at nearby locations.
 You can be on a wait list and registered for an alternative location.

 Unfortunately, we will not be able to transport campers from other locations.
 You will need to drop off and pick up from the location you have selected.